RedDirtBits/PyLookupGUI/README.md

 # Introduction

 The Host Lookup Tool is a simple GUI implementation of `nslookup` in Python.
 It's aim is to assist with requests for multiple hosts.
 It can perform a `nslookup` for a single hostname or IP address or, when needed, multiple hostnames or IP addresses.
-It's primary aim is on the multiple hosts as performing `nslookup` on multiple hosts can be time consuming.
+It's primary aim is on the multiple hosts as performing `nslookup` on multiple hosts from the command line can be time consuming.

 Keep in mind a few things please: